drcereceres/UpStream/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= [1.18.4] - UNRELEASED =

+Fixed:
+* Fixed style for the admin bar which was being displayed in the bottom-left;

 = [1.18.3] - 2018-06-20 =

 Fixed: